 gcloud source repos create firstGaePjt

-The firstGaePjt repository was created in the Google cloud.
+The above command makes AWS create the firstGaePjt repository in the Google cloud.

 C:\Lab>gcloud source repos clone firstGaePjt

 The above command creates the firstGaePjt repository on your system.
 Since the remote repository is empty, it is natural to see the message "warning: You appear to have cloned an empty repository.".
-The generated firstGaePjt directory is where the source is located.
-Copy all the files in C:\Lab\guestbook to the C:\Lab\firstGaePjt and upload the source to the remote repository with the following command:
+The firstGaePjt directory on your system is where the source should be.
+So copy all files from C:\Lab\guestbook to the directory C:\Lab\firstGaePjt and upload the source to the remote repository with the following command: